webnix-space/datahub-agent-crew/README.md

-# webnix-space-datahub-agent-crew
-Multi-agent crew that audits DataHub's metadata graph and writes fixes back — missing owners, stale docs, broken lineage — via the MCP Server.
+DataHub Agent Crew is a five-agent pipeline — Investigator, Analyst, Strategist, Regulatory, and Codeband — that reads an organization's DataHub metadata graph through the MCP Server, identifies gaps (unowned datasets, stale documentation, missing compliance tags, broken lineage), and writes corrected metadata directly back to DataHub.
+Built for the "Agents That Do Real Work" track: agents that take real action on real data infrastructure, not just chat about it.